MidnightCommander/website/docs/coding-style.md

 ## Conditionals

-Always follow an `if` keyword with a space, but do not include additional spaces before or after the parentheses in the conditional.
+Always follow an `if` keyword with a space, but do not include additional spaces before or after the parentheses in the conditional:

 <div class="grid" markdown>
 ```c title="Right"